svanderbleek/asyncfilecli/README.md

 Goodbye.
 ```

-When running the CLI and a parnter pays you you should see an event
+When running the CLI and a partner pays you you should see an event

 ```
 You were paid 10!